Coolamon

 Educational outcomes in Coolamon fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 18.4%, significantly lower than the NSW average of 32.2%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 12.7%, followed by postgraduate qualifications (3.3%) and graduate diplomas (2.4%).
-Trade and technical skills are prevalent, with 38.3% of residents aged 15+ holding vocational credentials – advanced diplomas (9.5%) and certificates (28.8%).
+Bachelor degrees are most prevalent at 12.7%, followed by postgraduate qualifications (3.3%) and graduate diplomas (2.4%).
+Vocational credentials are common, with 38.3% of residents aged 15+ holding them, including advanced diplomas (9.5%) and certificates (28.8%).
+Educational participation is high at 29.1%, with 11.5% in primary education, 8.9% in secondary education, and 2.6% pursuing tertiary education.

-Educational participation is high, with 29.1% of residents currently enrolled in formal education.
+Educational participation is notably high, with 29.1% of residents currently enrolled in formal education.
 This includes 11.5% in primary education, 8.9% in secondary education, and 2.6% pursuing tertiary education.

 Frequently Asked Questions - Education